 Categories of technologies that typically are subject to export control laws include, but or not limited to: Chemical, biotechnology and biomedical engineering; Materials technology; Remote sensing, imaging and reconnaissance; Navigation, avionics and flight control; Robotics; Propulsion system and unmanned air vehicle subsystems; Telecommunications/networking; Nuclear technology; Sensors and sensor technology; Advanced computer/microelectronic technology; Information security/encryption; Laser and directed energy systems; Rocket systems; Marine technology.

-It is essential that you not ship anything outside U.S. before ensuring that you have complied with the applicable export control and potential licensing requirements.
-For sponsored research, you will be asked to answer export control-related questions on the initial Data Sheet that you submit to the Sponsored Programs Office or in Section 7, Foreign Activity that is submitted in Cayuse.
+It is essential that you not ship anything outside the U.S. before ensuring that you have complied with the applicable export control and potential licensing requirements.
+For sponsored research, you will be asked to answer export control-related questions on the Cayuse IPF online form that you submit to the Sponsored Programs Office under Foreign Activity.
 It is important that you answer these questions completely and accurately so that the Research Compliance & Integrity Unit can work with you in determining if your research activities trigger any export control requirements.

 Additionally, certain types of international travel, research, and other activities may trigger export control rules.
 This includes travel, shipments, collaborations with, and other activities to and/or in embargoed countries such as Iran, Syria, and Cuba (See “Activities Involving Embargoed Countries” below).
 These rules carry equally serious if not more onerous civil and criminal penalties for non-compliance.